 All Interests: Hemorrhoids, Ulcers, Hernia, Gastrointestinal Endoscopy, Constipation, Diarrhea, Abdominal Pain

-Dr. Mark Gilger specializes in pediatric gastroenterology and practices in Houston, TX and San Antonio, TX.
+Dr. Mark Gilger is a specialist in pediatric gastroenterology.
+He works in Houston, TX and San Antonio, TX.
 Dr. Gilger graduated from Creighton University School of Medicine.
 His areas of expertise include gastrointestinal problems (digestive disorders), pancreas problems, and gallbladder problems.
 He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
 Dr. Gilger has received the following distinction: Texas Super Doctors.
 He is professionally affiliated with Texas Children’s Hospital.